ng-docs/angular-cn/aio/content/guide/angular-package-format.md

 As of APF v8 it is now preferred to run [API Extractor](https://api-extractor.com), to bundle TypeScript definitions so that the entire API appears in a single file.

-从 APF v8 开始，我们现在更喜欢运行 [API Extractor](https://api-extractor.com) 来打包 TypeScript 定义，以便整个 API 都出现在单个文件中。
+从 APF v8 开始，更建议运行 [API Extractor](https://api-extractor.com) 来打包 TypeScript 定义，以便让全部 API 都出现在单个文件中。

 In prior APF versions each entry point would have a `src` directory next to the .d.ts entry point and this directory contained individual d.ts files matching the structure of the original source code.
 While this distribution format is still allowed and supported, it is highly discouraged because it confuses tools like IDEs that then offer incorrect autocompletion, and allows users to depend on deep-import paths which are typically not considered to be public API of a library or a package.